davidherszenhaut/notes/docs/日本語/grammar/tae-kim/index.md

 ---
-title: tae kim
+title: tae kim's guide to learning japanese
-description: tae kim
+description: the home page of my notes from tae kim's guide to learning japanese
 parent: grammar
 ---
 # resources